A Technical Towering Roll, Move and Lift

 Lines of Concern

-Several months following the initial transport and weigh-in, Deep South returned to port to move the tower from the staging area to the refinery.
+Several months following the initial transport and weigh-in, Deep South returned to the staging area to move the tower into the refinery.

 Planned with Purpose

-The vacuum tower project required almost two years of planning with the local governmental authorities and the local power companies to schedule major transmission line outages to safely transport the vacuum tower to the site.
-Pre-job surveying was conducted to determine what areas on the top approach side and lower landing side required civil work for a level transport.
+The vacuum tower project required almost two years of planning with the local governmental authorities and the local power companies to schedule major transmission line outages and transport the vacuum tower safely to the site.
+Comprehensive pre-job surveying was also conducted to determine what areas on the top approach side and lower landing side required civil work for a level transport.